 McGrail currently serves as the Commanding Officer of Maritime Safety and Security Team (MSST) 91112 in New Orleans, Louisiana.
 MSST New Orleans is one of the Coast Guard’s rapidly deployable security teams that were created after the terrorist attacks on 9/11 to provide maritime anti-terrorism and force protection in the U.S. strategic ports and waterways.
 The team provides Presidential maritime security support to U.S. Secret Service in Mar-a-Lago, New York City, Washington, D.C., and across the nation.
 As one of the Coast Guard’s premiere tactical and pursuit boat teams, they also seized more than $90 million worth of drugs during joint interdictions with the U.S. Navy in 2018 and 2019.
 During the historic 2017 hurricane season, his team conducted shallow water and urban search and rescue missions saving more than 960 survivors during the peak days of flooding across Southeast Texas from Hurricane Harvey and also reconstituted the port in Key West, Florida, from Hurricane Irma.
 In response to the humanitarian crisis at the southwest border, he and his team have assisted U.S. Customs and Border Protection by providing maritime patrols and search and rescue along the Rio Grande.

-For more than 15 years, McGrail has worked across the spectrum of homeland security and maritime response to threats and hazards at the tactical, operational, and strategic levels including drug and migrant interdiction, maritime security, defense operations, search and rescue, incident management, and environmental response.
+For 16 years, McGrail has worked across the spectrum of homeland security and maritime response to threats and hazards at the tactical, operational, and strategic levels including drug and migrant interdiction, maritime security, defense operations, search and rescue, incident management, and environmental response.
 McGrail has served at the cabinet level at the DHS National Operations Center and Crisis Action Team as well as at the DHS Office of Policy as a member of the Southern Border and Approaches Campaign Coordination Cell coordinating the border security activities of the DHS Joint Task Forces.
 In the Coast Guard’s National Command Center, he provided national-level interagency coordination for the tsunami in American Samoa, the 7.0 earthquake response in Haiti, and for the National Incident Commander throughout the Deepwater Horizon oil spill response in the Gulf of Mexico.